-FINANCIAL LITERACY GRADE 11-12 LENGTH 18 WEEKS .50 CREDIT Understanding financial management concepts is an important life skill.
+FINANCIAL LITERACY GRADE 11-12 LENGTH 18 WEEKS .50 CREDIT

+Understanding financial management concepts is an important life skill.
 From credit insurance to taxes, it is imperative that students understand the consequences of their choices.
 Wisely managing their money, students will become more fiscally responsible citizens.
 The course surveys the basic personal finance needs of most individuals and emphasizes the basics of budgeting, saving, banking skills, credit and debt, insurance, and paying taxes.
 Students taking this course will have the opportunity to learn how to prepare for their financial futures.
+Starting with the Class of 2026, this will be a required course to earn an Ohio diploma.

-HISTORY AND FILM GRADE 10-12 LENGTH 18 WEEKS
+HISTORY AND FILM GRADE 10-12 LENGTH 18 WEEKS .50 CREDIT

 This course will involve the study of American or World History through the use of popular or documentary film.
 The key to this course will be viewing the films with a critical 'eye' and be expected to learn about the content in the films viewed and how accurate the content in the film is portrayed.

 Analysis of the inherent messages in the films viewed will be key to a successful grade in the course as well.
 Discussion and written analysis will be key to the course evaluation.